d-rowe/traffic-detection/README.md

 # Traffic Detector

-Detects vehicles in live traffic camera streams.
+Detects vehicles in live traffic camera streams with tensorflow.js and the coco-ssd object detection model.

-Detection at the moment is not great, I plan on making a large sample of screenshots from the stream to tag and train with.